purnachand99/geeksclub/README.md

 * Weekly Selections

 ## Tech Stack
-The application is composed of a back-end API and a front-end UI modules.
+The application is composed of a back-end API and a front-end UI module.
-You can pick any of the available back-ends or front-ends.

-### BackEnds
 * **geeksclub-api-springboot**: This API is implemented using SpringBoot with SpringMVC based APIs.

-### FrontEnds

 * **ui-react**: This is implemented using ReactJS, ReactRouter, Axios, Bootstrap 4
-* **ui-react-redux**: This is implemented using ReactJS, ReactRouter, Redux, Axios, Bootstrap 4
-* **ui-nextjs**: This is implemented using NextJS, Axios, Bootstrap 4

 ## How to run?
 You can change backend/frontend in `run.sh` file `declare services="gc-api-springboot gc-ui-react"` with service names defined in `docker-compose.yaml` file.